 Visit the Northside Line website for more info and updates

-Built in 1873, this 2.7-mile rail wishbone-shaped rail spur was created as a link between east-west and north-south railroad lines intersecting in Poughkeepsie.
+Built in 1873, this 2.7-mile wishbone-shaped rail spur was created as a link between east-west and north-south railroad lines intersecting in Poughkeepsie.
 Freight trains delivered raw materials to industries along it and transported their finished products to markets nationwide.
 They also delivered coal to the newly-completed Hudson River State Hospital.

 After World War II, the need for this rail spur gradually declined as many industries in the city and town began moving to other parts of the country.
 In operation until the closure of the state hospital in the 1990s, it has remained unused ever since.